SAP-samples/teched2022-DA160/exercises/ex04/README.md

 - In-editor real time data preview<p>
 - Model Import / Export<p>

-Basically, the Entity Relationship Model is not a view that you would consume in SAP Analytics Cloud, but instead it represents the relationship between the tables or views, and it helps you to define the relationship once, so that when you create a new view, that you do not have to define those relationships each time
+Basically, the Entity Relationship Model is not a view that you would consume in SAP Analytics Cloud, but instead it represents the relationship between the tables or views, and it helps you to define the relationship once, so that when you create a new view, that you do not have to define those relationships each time.

+## End of Detour

-In the next steps we will create the new Entity Relationship Model.
+## Create the new Entity Relationship Model

 1. Log On to your SAP Data Warehouse Cloud tenant.
 2. Select the menu option Data Builder on the left-hand side